How Are Solar Panels Rated?

 Finally, there is another rating by solar panel manufacturers that is not related to the technical characteristics but to the economics of the company that manufactures the modules.

 The tiering system is a list of the most reliable and financially stable solar panel manufacturers in the world.
 The list is very important for developers who wish to install a large PV system and may need funding from banks to install the solar power plant.
+This is also a key factor when deciding whether or not solar panels will pay for themselves over time.

 If the solar panel selected for the power plant belongs to a brand that is included in the list (like Trina Solar), then there are higher probabilities that the bank will provide funding for the project because the quality, bankability, (useful for claiming warranty) and manufacturing process of the company have been verified to guarantee that the modules will perform perfectly over the 25 years of the power plant.